AI and the Economy: Why You Are Not a Horse

 What the Horse Argument Gets Right

-The horse argument is not stupid.
 Horse populations in the UK and US fell by an order of magnitude across the early 20th century, and the rate of fall accelerated after 1945.
-The wages, such as they were - the food, stabling and care - did not keep up with what mechanised alternatives cost.
 The transition was rapid and almost total.

-It also captures something else, accurately.
-The owners of the new technology - the railroad, the factory, the algorithm - capture most of the surplus.
+The argument also captures something else.
+The owners of the new technology capture most of the surplus.
 The displaced workers do not.
 Productivity gains since the 1980s have flowed disproportionately to capital, not to labour, and the share of UK GDP going to wages has been falling for most of that period.
-The fear that AI accelerates the trend is not paranoia.
-It is the trend continuing, in line with everything that came before.
+The fear that AI accelerates the trend is the trend continuing.

-So the argument has real force.
-The question is whether the conclusion - that humans go the way of horses - actually follows from it.
+The question is whether the conclusion - that humans go the way of horses - actually follows.

 Why Humans Are Not Horses